olaviinha/HSL-Stop-Departures/README.md

 ### Notes

 While PHP is not required for the script to run, there is one PHP file in this repository.
 This is just an image file that will output a different SVG image depending on URL parameters.
 You can replace it with any normal image files in the HTML and JS or remove the animated icons altogether.
+This script is old and I'm too lazy to properly review and refactor it.

 ## Demo